-A former client and in-house counsel at a Fortune 1000 company noted: “I have been delighted and impressed with the work he has done.
+A former client and in-house counsel at a Fortune 1000 company noted: “I have been delighted and impressed with the work Joel has done.
 Really – delighted, not a word I use often when I talk about legal work.
 He is that good.”

 Joel leads the firm's White Collar Criminal Defense & Special Investigations practice group.
-A former federal prosecutor and public defender, Joel blends relevant government experience with a nuanced understanding of the complex laws and enforcement actions impacting clients facing white collar criminal, civil enforcement and other investigations.
+A former federal prosecutor and public defender, Joel blends relevant government experience with a nuanced understanding of the complex laws and enforcement actions impacting clients facing white collar criminal, civil enforcement, congressional and other investigations.
 Clients rely on Joel to provide a strategy with the best chance of delivering a superior result.
 He is a tireless advocate who delivers close, personal attention to his clients.
 Having tried hundreds of cases to verdict, Joel applies his experience to handle cases for wide-ranging industries and issues including health care, financial services, corruption, government contracting, cybersecurity, environmental, immigration, and international challenges.
 He marshals facts, manages evidence, negotiates and conducts effective trial work to achieve outcomes.
 In addition to his years of enforcement experience at the Department of Justice, Joel also is a former assistant director of enforcement at the Public Company Accounting Oversight Board (PCAOB).

 Successfully negotiated and litigated numerous Food & Drug Administration (FDA), Federal Trade Commission (FTC) and Consumer Product Safety Commission (CPSC) matters including off-label marketing of pharmaceuticals and medical devices, tobacco fraud and regulation, FDA approval and clinical testing, compounding pharmacies, CGMP and food and drug inspection issues